CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   entryStatus: ALTERNATE, // optional; defaults to DIRECT_ACCEPTANCE
-  entryStage: MAIN, // optional; defaults to MAIN autoEntryPositions, // optional - keeps entries ordered by entryStage/entryStatus and auto-increments ignoreEventGender, // optional - override peson.sex correspondes to event.gender participantIds, eventId, drawId, // optional - will add participantIds to specified flightProfile.flight[].drawEntries and drawDefinition.entries (if possible)
+  entryStage: MAIN, // optional; defaults to MAIN autoEntryPositions, // optional - keeps entries ordered by entryStage/entryStatus and auto-increments participantIds, enforceGender, // optional - defaults to true eventId, drawId, // optional - will add participantIds to specified flightProfile.flight[].drawEntries and drawDefinition.entries (if possible)
 });